hyperledger/identus-cloud-agent/tests/integration-tests/README.md

 The configuration files are divided into the following sections:
 * `services`: contains the configuration for the services (PRISM Node, Keycloak, Vault) that will be started and can be consumed by `agents` if specified.
-* `agents`: contains the configuration for the agents (OEA) that will be started.
+* `agents`: contains the configuration for the agents (ICA) that will be started.
 By default, all agents will be destroyed after the test run is finished.
 * `roles`: contains the configuration for the roles (Issuer, Holder, Verifier, Admin).
 A role can be assigned to one or more agents that we set in `agents` section or already running locally or in the cloud.

 > You could keep services and agents running for debugging purposes